 The Pickwick Papers by Charles Dickens

 The Pickwick Papers was actually Charles Dickens’ first novel and became the world’s first publishing phenomenon, with merchandise related to the book, theatrical performances, and bootleg copies.
 Originally serialized in monthly installments, today it remains one of Dickens’ most popular works, with its popular characters Sam Weller and Mr. Pickwick bringing no end of delight not only to fans of Dickens but lovers of classic literature the world over.
-If you’re looking to combine classic literature and humor, this is the perfect read — many of the quotes are laugh-out-loud funny.
+If you’re looking to combine classic literature and humor, this is a perfect read — many of the quotes are laugh-out-loud funny.

 Vanity Fair by William Makepeace Thackeray